 My jaw hit the floor.
 This guy has a daughter.
 Will he feel the same way if she is assaulted one day?
 I wondered if she would even tell him if she were.

-Moreover, I wondered what the fuck gave him the right to share that opinion – or ANY opinion, for that matter – in a high school classroom.
+Moreover, I wondered what the fuck gave him the right to share that opinion in a high school classroom.
 I read somewhere – either online or in a fortune cookie or some shit – that opinions are like assholes.
 You know… because everybody has one.
 Over recent months, I’ve learned a lot of things I almost wish I didn’t know about that teacher, including his dislike for anything made in China and his opinion that Muslims want to kill everyone who isn’t Muslim.

 Why do I know these things?
 Because he shares those opinions with his students in the fucking classroom.